tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 httpsCallableFromURL(this.functions, 'http://127.0.0.1:5001/languagetwo-cd94d/us-central1/upperCaseMe');
 ```

+* The `projectId`.
+This is in `environments/environment.ts` or in Project Settings in your Firebase console.
+You can also get it from the CLI with `firebase use`.
+* The server's `locationId` plus `1`.
+This is also in `environments/environment.ts`.
+* The name of the Cloud Function.

+The full URL should be available in the emulator but I can't find it.

+#### Deploy to the Firebase Cloud

 To call the Cloud Function in the Firebase Cloud, first deploy your Cloud Function from your `functions` folder: